 Age: 25-29 Skin: Dry, Fair, Cool Hair: Brunette, Wavy, Fine Eyes: Hazel

-Murmure smells modern to me, completely contrary to the old-world glamour of First.
-Like the sound of a murmur it hums quietly but powerfully through itís stages.
+Murmure smells modern to me, completely contrary to the old-world glamour of Van Cleef & Arpel's more recognised fragrance, First.
+Like the sound of a murmur it hums quietly but powerfully through its development.
 Upon first spray there is a strange herbal blast, slightly medicinal and my curiosity is piqued.
-I canít say that I particularly like the opening, but itís a little foreign and intriguing.
+I canít say that I particularly like the opening, but itís a foreign and intriguing.
 Very quickly this fades into white.
 The top notes are listed as Freesia and White Rose, which I donít get a lot of in the opening.
 The middle notes are Jasmine Sambac Absolute, Orange Blossom, Tuberose, Lily and Cassie Flower.